1. Purpose/Abstract

 3.1.
 Rationale for Offering Sub-Contracted Provision

-The ESFA policy seeks to reduce overall levels of sub-contracting delivery, specifically, reducing the volume of sub-contracted delivery.
+The DFE policy seeks to reduce overall levels of subcontracting delivery, specifically, by reducing the volume of subcontracted delivery.

 Our rationale for subcontracting the delivery of an element of an apprenticeship programme is determined when the programme is validated.
 The University of Derby enters sub-contracting arrangements to meet the needs of learners by providing a relevant, comprehensive and innovative curriculum offer.
 Reasons for offering sub-contracted provision vary but may include: